Sesame Street Magazine

-Sesame Street Magazine is an American monthly magazine based on the long-running children's television series Sesame Street.
+Sesame Street Magazine is an American monthly magazine based on the children's television series Sesame Street.
 The magazine features characters from the television series, and emphasizes Sesame Street's educational goals.
 The intended audience includes children under the age of five and their parents.

 Sesame Workshop (formerly called the Children's Television Workshop) published the magazine from October 1970 to 2001.
 The Parenting Group then assumed publication, and until 2008 distributed it optionally to subscribers of Parenting.
 Since 2008 the Parenting Group has distributed Sesame Street Magazine electronically and without charge.
 The Parents' Choice Foundation commended Sesame Street Magazine with the Parents' Choice Award on 18 occasions between 1970 and 2007.

 Features

 In 1985, publisher Nina Link decided to incorporate a parents' guide into the magazine.
 However, the concept developed into a companion magazine called the Sesame Street Parents' Guide.
 The intent of the supplement was to explain the themes of each issue to parents so that they understand what their children can learn from the magazine.
 Subscribers received both publications.
 While Sesame Street Magazine did not carry third-party advertising, the Parents' Guide did.

 Both the parent magazine and the children's magazine are meant to complement the show.
 Every year, Children's Television Workshop developed new curriculum goals to apply to both the show and the magazine.
 For example, if the show addressed issues about the environment, the magazine did too.

 According to the guidelines laid out by Nina Link, publisher of the magazine from 1978 to 1999, and Renée Cherow-O’Leary, Director of Research for the Magazine Group of the Children's Television workshop from 1989 to 1995:

 The purpose of the magazine is to foster skills in pre-reading, writing, mathematics, and socialization.
 Just as the effect of the Sesame Street television show on children was continually evaluated in laboratory settings, the magazine issues were as well.
 The goal of Children's Television Workshop is to combine education with entertainment.
 Thus, just like in the show, the magazine features stories centered around such characters as Big Bird and Cookie Monster, as well as engaging colors.

 According to the guidelines laid out by Nina Link and Renee Cherow-O'Leery, the aim of the Sesame Street Parent's Guide was as follows: